Wednesday, November 19, 2025

 Topics Covered:

-• Week 1: Introduction to **Sustainable Systems Engineering's** Grand Challenges.
+• Week 1: Introduction to Sustainable Environmental Act Proposal.

 • Week 2: Ethical/Societal Implications and Stakeholder Analysis in Urban Planning.